 Nature names for boys have always been around.

-It’s not just American families in the last hundred years, either.
+It’s not just American families over the last century, either.
 Many cultures bestow names based on nature, and have for millennia.

 From Greek mythology to common surnames, nature boy names can be found hiding everywhere.